devopsconsulting/vdt.deploy/README.rst

                             only wait cleanup_timeout seconds before continuing
                             the destruction process.

-.. index:: Usage, avira.deploy; usage
+.. index:: Usage, vdt.deploy; usage

-.. _avira-deploy-usage:
+.. _vdt-deploy-usage:

 Usage
 +++++

-Now that avira.deploy is configured to use the proper coudstack domain, it is ready for use. avira.deploy can run in both single command as interactive mode.
+Now that vdt.deploy is configured to use the proper coudstack domain, it is ready for use. vdt.deploy can run in both single command as interactive mode.

 Let's start with interactive mode::